-Local UE sends a SIP re-INVITE request to establish a video stream (see B001 in Figure C.2.1.1-1) which is sendonly and an application data channel (see A001 in Figure C.2.1.1-1) as specified in 3GPP TS 24.229 [9] and 3GPP TS 24.173 [10].
-The application binding information indicates that the data channel is used for AR Remote Cooperation application.
+Once AR remote cooperation application is launched, the local UE shall send a SIP re-INVITE request with an SDP offer which includes a video media description with an "a=sendonly" attribute line to establish a video stream (see B001 in Figure C.2.1.1-1) as specified in 3GPP TS 24.229 [9] and 3GPP TS 24.173 [10] and a data channel media description with "a=dcmap" attribute line containing "stream-id" parameter set to the values starting at 1000 and "a=3gpp-req-app " attribute line to establish an application data channel, (see A001 in Figure C.2.1.1-1) as specified in clause 9.3..
+The "a=3gpp-req-app " attribute line indicates that the newly established application data channel is used for AR Remote Cooperation application.